 Programming, databases & indexing

-Much of my programming work these days focuses on developing web applications in PHP using Symfony and jQuery.
-I do a bit of programming in Perl and Java to support existing systems.
+Much of my programming work these days focuses on developing web applications in PHP using Symfony/Silex and jQuery.
 I’ve worked extensively with Solr and MySQL.

 I think of myself as equal parts designer and programmer.
 I’m intimately familiar with HTML and CSS.
 I use Photoshop, Illustrator, Dreamweaver, and numerous other applications for web design.